siddharthdayalwal/siddharth-bio/README.md

 Siddharth is a Developer Community Specialist at Storyblok.
 He loves to talk about communities & hackathons and has been actively involved in the space for 4+ years now!

-He is also the founding organizer of Hack This Fall Hacker Community, Major League Hacking APAC Hackathon Coach, GitHub Field Expert, and Digital Ocean Navigator!
+He is also the founding organizer of Hack This Fall Hacker Community, Major League Hacking APAC Hackathon Coach, and GitHub Field Expert from India region!

 He is a community guy and a public speaker.
 Additionally, he is fond of traveling, music, and food.